OZ Pitch Day - March 7, 2024

-By most appearances, the economic recovery in the United States since the Great Recession of 2007-08 has been nothing short of phenomenal.
-By May 2018, unemployment had dropped to 3.8 percent, its lowest rate in decades.
-GDP is growing at 2-3 percent per year.
-The stock market is continually reaching new heights.
+By most appearances, the economic recovery in the United States since the Great Recession of 2007-09 has been nothing short of phenomenal.
+By February 2020, unemployment had dropped to 3.5 percent, its lowest rate in decades.
+And prior to the coronavirus pandemic, U.S. GDP had been growing at 2-3 percent per year.

-But if you look below the surface, it becomes clear that this growth is going only to a handful of communities in this country.
+But if you look below the surface, it becomes clear that this growth is largely occuring only in a handful of the wealthiest communities in this country.
+The recovery from the coronavirus pandemic may only further exacerbate the unevenness.

 Inequality in the United States… is it a problem?

 So long as we have capitalism, we will have inequality.
 It’s inherent in the system.
-And that’s not necessarily a bad thing.
+And some inequality is not necessarily a bad thing.
 But at what point does inequality do more harm than good?
 And has the United States already passed an acceptable level of inequality?
 By just about any measure, inequality in the U.S. today is at its highest point in decades.

 The share of the nation’s wealth held by the top 1% is at its highest level since World War II.
 Over the past century, inequality in the U.S. peaked during the Roaring Twenties.
 Wartime economic policies and subsequent post-war expansion resulted in the Great Compression: from 1937 to 1947, Roosevelt’s New Deal policies helped raise the incomes of the poor and working class and lowered that of top earners.